Diversification: Why you should spread your savings and investments

 P2P lending platforms connect those looking to lend money with those in need of a loan, with interest being paid directly to the investor/lender.
 As the substantial cost base of the banking model is removed, investors can enjoy higher rates of return than in many other investments — a great way to beat the high levels of inflation that are currently eroding many investors’ and savers' assets.

 You can even enjoy P2P lending within a tax wrapper by opening an Innovative Finance ISA.

 Read our guide: What is an Innovative Finance ISA?

 Here at Lending Works, we provide an established peer-to-peer lending platform for you to securely invest your money.
-Our investors benefit from high rates of interest: up to [insert 5 year rate code here] p.a. for a five-year investment and up to [insert 3 year rate code here] p.a. for a three-year commitment, which is ideal for protecting your money from inflation and growing your wealth.
+Our investors benefit from high rates of interest: up to 5.4% p.a. with our Growth product and up to 3.8% p.a. with our Flexible product, which is ideal for protecting your money from inflation and growing your wealth.

 As with all investments, your capital is at risk.
 We take care to manage risk as much as possible with our innovative Lending Works Shield.
-Through a combination of comprehensive insurance and a reserve fund, we can help mitigate the impact of borrowers defaulting on the loans they've taken out.
+Through a contingency fund, we can help mitigate the impact of borrowers defaulting on the loans they've taken out.
 This means that the risk attributed to an investment with us is more modest, giving you a good alternative to other low-risk assets.

 Read our guide: How safe is peer-to-peer lending?

 What's more, we also use diversification as a safety measure with your investment.
 We take the money you've put into your account and divide it between multiple borrowers, rather than just the one.
 This way, you're more protected should someone default on their loan, as only a fraction of your money will have been invested in the loan.

 If you'd like to find out more about how we can help you diversify your investment portfolio, be sure to get in touch.